 Historic Interpreter - Volunteer Training

-Historic Interpreter volunteers are asked to complete a virtual training, an in-person Shadow Experience at the Carriage Hill Historic Farm, and a Historic Clothing Fitting.
-Historic Clothing is loaned to volunteers who complete Historic Interpreter training and serve as Historic Interpreters on the Daniel Arnold Historic Farm.
-A few opportunities are available that do not require historic clothing for those interested in supporting the Historic Farm but not interested in wearing historic clothing.
+**A few opportunities are available that do not require historic clothing for those interested in supporting the Historic Farm but not interested in wearing historic clothing.
 Reach out to volunteer.services@metroparks.org to inquire about these potential opportunities.

 GET STARTED!

-- Click the link to review the Carriage Hill Farm Volunteer Interpretive Guide.
+Step 2: Review the Carriage Hill Farm Volunteer Interpretive Guide.

-- Take the Historic Farm Quiz below:
+Step 3: Take the Historic Farm Quiz below.

 SHADOW EXPERIENCES: This is an opportunity for you to observe and practice the skills necessary for a volunteer opportunity with a qualified volunteer and/or staff person.
-Volunteers may be asked to complete shadow experiences to gain practice and master essential skills.
-Volunteers may also request shadow experiences to gain more practice and master the skills needed to volunteer.
+Volunteers complete shadow experiences to gain practice and master essential skills.
+You will need to successfully demonstrate the tasks of a Historic Interpreter in order to be checked off and qualify as a Historic Interpreter at the Daniel Arnold Farm.

-Step 3: Complete your Historic Clothing Fitting:
+Step 5: Complete your Historic Clothing Fitting

 - Review the relevant Historic Clothing Guide for you: Men’s Historic Clothing Guide or Women’s Historic Clothing Guide.